Photonsters/anycubic-photon-docs/Temp-resources/AA-Beta-Test-Report.md

 # AA Beta Firmware test report

 - As already known by the photonsters team, running a AA .photon file on a old firmware it prints using only the first AA exposure
+- The effects of AA are seen on shallow vertical angles Chitubox Slicer is conservative even at 8X

 [> COMPARISON PHOTO ALBUM HERE <](https://photos.app.goo.gl/dej22eQ37uocnX2Y8)